josuttis/belleviews/README.md

 # Belle Views for C++

-Belleviews - A library of views easier to use than the C++ standard library views
+Belleviews - A library of C++ views that are  easier to use, more robust, and cause less unexpected compile-time and runtime errors than the views of the C++ standard library.

 ## Why?